+AOPA provided an update on the FAA’s plans for VORs and the minimum operational network (MON) on October 31, 2017.
+You can read the news item here.
 You can learn more about the plans to reduce the number of VORs at this blog, here.

-DME/DME avionics.
+The VOR MON has been retained principally for IFR aircraft that are not equipped with DME/DME avionics.
 However, VFR aircraft may use the MON as desired.
 Aircraft equipped with DME/DME navigation systems would, in most cases, use DME/DME to continue flight using RNAV to their destination.
 However, these aircraft may, of course, use the MON.

 1. Distance to a MON airport.
-Within the contiguous United States (CONUS), the VOR MON is designed to ensure that an airport that has an instrument approach that is not dependent on GPS, ADF, DME or radar is within 100 nautical miles of any location.
+The VOR MON will ensure that regardless of an aircraft’s position in the contiguous United States (CONUS), a MON airport (equipped with legacy ILS or VOR approaches) will be within 100 nautical miles.
 These airports are referred to as “MON airports” and will have an ILS approach or a VOR approach if an ILS is not available.
 VORs to support these approaches will be retained in the VOR MON.
-MON airports are charted on low−altitude enroute charts and are contained in the Chart Supplement and other appropriate publications.
+MON airports are charted on low−altitude en route charts and are contained in the Chart Supplement U.S. and other appropriate publications.

-3. Using the VOR MON.
-In the case of a planned GPS outage (e.g., contained in a published NOTAM), pilots may plan to fly through the outage using the MON as appropriate and as cleared by ATC.
+(a) In the case of a planned GPS outage (for example, one that is in a published NOTAM), pilots may plan to fly through the outage using the MON as appropriate and as cleared by ATC.
 Similarly, aircraft not equipped with GPS may plan to fly and land using the MON, as appropriate and as cleared by ATC.

-In the case of an unscheduled GPS outage, pilots and ATC will need to coordinate the best outcome for all aircraft.
+(b) In the case of an unscheduled GPS outage, pilots and ATC will need to coordinate the best outcome for all aircraft.
 It is possible that a GPS outage could be disruptive, causing high workload and demand for ATC service.
 Generally, the VOR MON concept will enable pilots to navigate through the GPS outage or land at a MON airport or at another airport that may have an appropriate approach or may be in visual conditions.

-The VOR MON is a reversionary service provided by the FAA for use by aircraft that are unable to continue RNAV during a GPS disruption.
+(1) The VOR MON is a reversionary service provided by the FAA for use by aircraft that are unable to continue RNAV during a GPS disruption.
 The FAA has not mandated that preflight or inflight planning include provisions for GPS− or WAAS−equipped aircraft to carry sufficient fuel to proceed to a MON airport in case of an unforeseen GPS outage.
 Specifically, flying to a MON airport as a filed alternate will not be explicitly required.
 Of course, consideration for the possibility of a GPS outage is prudent during flight planning as is maintaining proficiency with VOR navigation.

-appropriate airport where a safe landing can be made.
+appropriate airport where a landing can be made.
 WAAS users flying under Part 91 are not required to carry VOR avionics.
 These users do not have the ability or requirement to use the VOR MON.
-Prudent flight planning by these WAAS−only aircraft should consider the possibility of a GPS outage.
+Prudent flight planning, by these WAAS−only aircraft, should consider the possibility of a GPS outage.